WC3 Carbon App

 You can populate your project in two primary ways:

-Option A: Automated Import
+Option A: Civil Site Design Import

+This feature is available in the December 2025 update to Civil Site Design.
 This is the fastest way to get started and is available to all users.

-From Civil Site Design (CSD): In your CSD software, generate the "WC3 Export."
+1. From Civil Site Design (CSD): In your CSD software, generate the "WC3 Export."
 This creates a .json file.

-From a Previous WC3 Save: Use a .json file you previously saved using the "Export Project" button.
+2. From a Previous WC3 Save: Use a .json file you previously saved using the "Export Project" button.

-Import the File: In the WC3 App header, click the "Import Project" button.
+3. Import the File: In the WC3 App header, click the "Import Project" button.
 This will overwrite your current workspace.
 Select your .json file, and the app will automatically populate all tabs with your project data.

-Review Your Data: Your model is now 90% complete.
+4. Review Your Data: Your model is now 90% complete.
 You must still review the imported data and select your desired Energy Sources in the A4 and A5 tabs to complete the calculation.

 Option B: Manual Data Entry